Quantum entanglement patterns in the structure of atomic nuclei within the nuclear shell model: Conclusions

 These results showcase future possible avenues of work.
 First, on the nuclear structure side, these very same techniques could be employed for odd nuclei, whose nuclear structure is not so much driven by nuclear pairing compared to even-even systems.
-It would also be interesting to analyze the nuclear structure of the same nuclei studied in this work within the no-core shell model, and within shell-model calculations based on ab-initio effective Hamiltonians.
-It would be particularly interesting to see if, and how, entanglement measures can identify the apperance of a core and a valence space.
-In addition, a comparison to the findings of the present work would illuminate the structure of the additional nuclear correlations captured by ab-initio frameworks.
+We also plan to perform a closer analysis of the entanglement signatures of nuclear deformation.
+It would also be interesting to analyze the nuclear structure of the same nuclei studied in this work within the no-core shell model, testing if, and how, entanglement measures can identify the appearance of a core and a valence space.

 Second, on the entanglement quantification front, one may use other entanglement measures, like $n-$tangles, to give a further insight into the topic.
 This is particularly relevant in relation to multipartite entanglement in fermionic systems~\cite{momme2023}.